beasterio/RadeonProRender-Baikal/BaikalStandalone/README.md

 There is no tool to change light in app runtime, so light set can be changed only from code or manually in xml file.
 ## samples.xml
 contain samples number for each need to save AOVs.
 Can be unordered.
 Created and updated manually.

+# new stanadalone inputs
+- -save_aov will enable saving AOVs.
+- -output_aov folder - specify folder where store AOVs.
+- -camera_set file - specify file with cameras(cam.xml).
+Need -save_aov option
+- -camera_set_min 10 - ignore all cameras till 10.
+Used to render only some range of camera set.
+- -camera_set_max 10 - ignore all cameras after 10.
+Used to render only some range of camera set.
+- -aov_samples_set file - set of desired samples.
+- -light_set file - light set.